 All students who enroll in this course are subject to a zero-tolerance standard for cheating and plagiarism.
 Remaining in the course implies consent to this policy.
-Consult the policy (https://www.mclennan.edu/academic-integrity/) to see what MCC defines as cheating and plagiarism.
-It is your responsibility to know this policy and ignorance is not a defense.
-Cheating and/or plagiarism will result in a grade of zero (0) for the grade item and all additional penalties listed in MCC's guidelines will be implemented as detailed on the college website.
+Consult the policy (see link above) to see what MCC defines as cheating and plagiarism-it is your responsibility to know and ignorance is not a defense.
+Cheating and/or plagiarism will result in a grade of zero (0) for the grade item and all additional penalties listed in MCC's guidelines will be implemented as detailed on the website.
 Cheating includes giving or receiving help on in-class exams or quizzes and turning in work that is significantly similar to that of another student.
 Plagiarism is defined as using specific information or material taken from published works and claiming it as one's own.
 This includes not citing sources or quotations.
 It does not apply to general facts; for example, that the Battle of Chancellorsville took place in 1863.
-Use of the Turnitin website will determine the occurrence of plagiarism and the findings in that instance will be final and the matter closed.
-Appeals are between Turnitin and the appellant; the instructor will not and cannot intervene as an interested party in the proceedings.
-The instructor will abide by the findings in the appeal.
-Zeros (0)
+Any instances of suspected plagiarism will be referred, on appeal, electronically to the Turnitin website for final adjudication-the findings in that instance will be final and the matter will be closed sine die.
+Zeros (0) resulting from cheating or plagiarism violations cannot be dropped from the grade calculations.
+Also, a FERPA release does not give others the ability to intervene or advocate on your behalf-you as the student must answer for and defend your actions alone.
+Finally, the instructor reserves the right, if the nature of the offense is egregious, to give the student or students involved a cumulative course grade of F. For Dual Credit Students, that will constitute a cumulative numerical grade of 10.

-US HISTORY I HIST-1301-88
+US HISTORY I

+HIST-1301-89